vtrPhoenix/RabbitRun-2D-Arcade-Style-Game/README.md

 \
 <br />
 **Generate Javadoc Files:**\
-The Javadoc files are located inside Artifacts\javadoc\apidocs, use the following command to execute it:\
+The Javadoc files are located inside Artifacts\javadoc\apidocs, use the following command to generate them:\
 `mvn javadoc:javadoc`